wustl-data/wustl-data.github.io/docs/project/assignment.md

 These are just examples, and feedback will be provided on your progress reports to help you adjust your scope as needed.

-## Sample rubric
+## Sample final project rubric

-Here is a sample rubric, slightly modified from last semester to evaluate projects.
-You may expect a similar rubric to be used this semester.
+Here is a [link to a sample *final project* rubric](https://docs.google.com/document/d/1rVTQRFsJ18zJON_LUlQkTaPqqOx9npBtaQkTezaPnwE/edit?usp=sharing), slightly modified from last semester.
+This should not be considered an official rubric until designated as such on this page.

 ## Kaggle competition format
 Is is suggested, but not required, that you use the Kaggle Community Competition guidelines to structure your project.
 The requirements to submit a Community Competition are good measures you may take to share your data wrangling work with anyone.